saranovak/Portfolio/README.md

 #### Stock Market Analysis

-- In this project, I have utilized my programming skills in Python to download, analyze, and explore the stock market data.
+-In this project, I have utilized my programming skills in Python to download, analyze, and explore the stock market data.
 I have also applied time series forecasting techniques to make predictions about future market trends.
 This project showcases my proficiency in data analysis and Python programming, providing valuable insights for investment decision-making and financial planning

 [Project View]